 The Intermediate Class is the championship for teams and drivers who are still building up their experience in the the BUKC or karting in general.
 It is for those teams who were either demoted from the Premier Class from the previous year or haven't yet been promoted to the Premier Class.
 The championship is contested by teams of 4 drivers over 5 race days between early November and early April the following year.

-The Intermediate Class Championship takes place over the course of a qualifiers weekend and 4 subsequent race days between the middle of November 2020 and start of April 2021.
+The Intermediate Class Championship takes place over the course of a qualifiers weekend and 4 subsequent race days between January 2021 and the start of May 2021.
 Please note the dates below may change.

 Each team must consist of 4 drivers exactly for each round.
 Exceptions to this rule are detailed in the BUKC Rules & Regulations.

 Every driver racing in the Intermediate Class must obtain BOTH a Motorsport UK K-X Licence AND a BUKC Race Licence

 The price of the qualifiers is £510 per team.
 Each subsequent Inters round is £460 inc VAT per team.

 Please download and read the BUKC Rules & Regulations.

 The format of the Intermdiate Class has been designed to cater for drivers of varying abilities.
 It consists of qualifying in the morning and racing in the afternoon.
 Each team will enter into 4 x 20 minute practice / qualifying sessions (last 10 minutes is qualifying only) and 4 x 25 minute races.
 The grid for the races are determined by the result of the qualifying sessions.

 Each driver may only enter into one qualifying session and one race and the best 3 race results count towards the teams' final scores for the day.

 The Intermediate Class is strictly limited to a maximum of 45 teams.